Prototyping outdoor feedback methods at this UNESCO National Trust property.

 I have to admit, it’s a real luxury to have an opportunity in advance to put these research instruments through their paces.

-Following this year’s testing, my role will be to:
+Following testing in 2017, my role will be to:

 - develop the final evaluation framework with clear outputs, outcomes, indicators and methods (working with the National Trust’s evaluation guidelines and expectations)